Program Admission And Application

 - Apply to Rose State College (if not currently enrolled).

-- Applicants must be admitted to the college through the Admissions office before application to the Health Information Technology Program can be made.
+- Applicants must be admitted to the college through the Admissions office before application to the Health Information Management Program can be made.

 - Official college transcripts(s) of coursework not completed at Rose State College must be submitted to the Admissions office.